Ideevoog/Toolblox.Docs/docs/workflow-builder/toolblox_spec.md

 The Toolblox Spec is used as a standard for defining and implementing smart contract workflows in a variety of contexts, helping to ensure consistency and clarity in the specification and execution of these processes.

+### Benefits

+* **Human-readable**.
+Communicate contract flow with co-workers or partners via chat, email or other text-based mediums.
+* **Integrations**.
+Integration with AI chatbots such as GPT
+* **Import/export/backup/clone**.
+Easily transportable or savable as text document, email etc.
+* **Integrity verification**.
+Being able to verify that a contract on the chain does perform what it supposes to do.
+One can always run ‘Spec -> to smart contract code -> to bytecode’ transformation and compare it to the one deployed on the chain.
+* **Universal ABI** (Application Binary Interface).
+Standardized serialization of smart contracts instead of using a fragmented approach (each blockchain might have its own ABI format).

 ## Spec definition